I feel like I am always in the decluttering process. As a parent and a teacher, I struggle big time with clutter. I know I'm not alone.

 So I opted to sign up for Joshua's online course: Uncluttered.
 The course is a 12-week journey.

 We're in Week 5.
-So far, I am blown away at my transformation.
+So far, I am blown away by my transformation.

 Here is what I've taken away from the learning and the community.
 Some points I've gathered from Joshua and the group, other points I've concluded entirely on my own.